 Tips for people who want to become a Java Developer

-Tips for Java Developer Resume
+Writing an Effective Java Developer Resume

-Some key soft skills to highlight include:
+Some key soft skills to highlight:

-- Self-learning abilities
+- Self-learning ability

 - Teamwork experience